-The first day of my internship, I went to meet with my manager empty-handed.
-Having her ask me where my notebook was, and sending me to get it, was one of the more embarrassing (but formative) moments of my career.
-Don’t make my mistake; bring a notebook & pen to your meetings.
-Always be prepared.
+The first day of an internship, I went to meet my manager empty-handed.
+Having her ask me where my notebook was an embarrassing yet formative moment in my career.
+Learn this lesson the easy way; take my advice and always be prepared!

 9. Find a system for organizing your work and stick with it.

 Things may feel slow now, but soon you’ll have much more on your plate.
 Plan for it in advance!
 Organizing those tasks early on will make it easier to stay on track later.

 *Tip*: If you want to explore the organizing tools out there, here are some great free project management tools to consider!